 Attention is drawn to :

 a.
 The company has not shown the amounts of loans maturing shortly under the sub-head"Current Maturities of Long Term Loans" under "Other CurrentLiabilities", but the same are shown under the head "Long Term Borrowings"under "Non Current Liabilities" Similarly the company has not disclosed thedetails of loans and their terms and conditions including repayment etc includingdefaults.
 This is deviation from requirements of the new Schedule VI of the Companies Act.

 c.
-The non-current assets of the company include a sum of Rs.
-31.07 Crores spent onRajasthan, Karnataka which includes land.
-These should have been part of fixed assets.
+The non-current assets of the company as on balance sheet date include a sum of Rs33.03 Crores ( Rs 31.07 Crores as on last balance sheet dated 30.06.2013) spent onRajasthan, Karnataka, Gujarat which includes land.
+These should have been part of fixedassets.

 7. Report on Other Legal and Regulatory Requirements